 Mariners soon began to use GPS location information - precise position points - to calculate real-time velocity and enhance navigation and performance of vessels between points.

 From 1984 to 1988, Trimble greatly increased its family of products for scientific and research applications, as well as marine navigation markets.
-The next two years were explosive growth years, with Trimble receiving the first of its more than 1,800 issued U.S. and foreign patents for advances in GPS and other technology, making GPS viable and extremely useful in dynamic situations and commercial markets.
+The next two years were explosive growth years, with Trimble receiving the first of its more than 1,000 issued patents for advances in GPS and other technology, making GPS viable and extremely useful in dynamic situations and commercial markets.
 During this time, Trimble also gained important access to other commercial markets by acquiring other companies.

 In 1989, Trimble acquired the Navigation Systems Division of TAU Corporation and began developing differential GPS (DGPS) technology to provide increased accuracy for the fleet management market.
 Trimble also made headway into new markets in 1991 by acquiring a New Zealand company, Datacom Software Research Ltd., enabling Trimble to offer new survey and mapping software products.